 - To include this care coordination note on the patient’s 60 day summary, check the Add to 60 Day Summary box near the top (beside the When items).

-- Next, add the information that was communicated in the box called Discussion near the bottom of the screen.
+- Next, add the information that was communicated in the box called Discussion.

-- If the doctor is communicating orders, you may click the T button (Text Items) and you will see a list of common orders pop up at the bottom of the screen.
+- (Optional and based on each agency) Using the Text Item feature will allow you to insert common phrases used at your agency.
 If you need to select more than one of these orders, you can click the box beside Multi-Select.
 Then, click as many orders as you need.

-- When you finish selecting orders, click the Insert Select Text button above the list of orders.
+- When you finish selecting the text, click the Insert Select Text button.

-- The list of orders will close and you will see that the orders you selected appeared in the Discussion panel.
+- The list will close and you will see that the text items you selected appeared in the Discussion panel.

 - You may edit, add and change the text in the Discussion panel as needed.